 If you have type 2 diabetes, check your blood sugar every 2 to 4 hours to make sure it stays as close to your normal baseline as possible.
 Call your doctor, or the Consulting Nurse Service, if your blood sugar stays above 300 mg/dl for several hours especially if you didn't eat or drink anything high in carbohydrate or sugar that would lead to such a high blood sugar level.

-You can get sick-day supplies from your Group Health pharmacy and make a kit to have on hand.
-These supplies are available at a very small cost to Group Health members.
+You can get sick-day supplies from your Kaiser Permanente pharmacy and make a kit to have on hand.
+These supplies are available at a very small cost to Kaiser Permanente members.
 Be sure to check expiration dates and replace as needed.

 Ask your pharmacist for any of the following supplies, if you don't already have them on hand: